-From supermarkets to civic councils, everyone it seems needs a motto to drive home a core message to the public, but this one is different.
+From supermarkets to civic councils, everyone needs a motto to drive home a core message to the public, but this one is different.
 Tucked away in a quiet corner of East Anglia, in the small village of Ashmanhaugh, there is no passing trade.
 Few, other than staff and wildlife, travel through this rural setting and yet the words on these shutters speak volumes across the spotless concrete apron.

 Known internally as OCT, (Oyster Composite Technologies), this is a facility that has seen significant change in the way that the hulls and decks are moulded.
-Changes that have also triggered a knock-on effect throughout the rest of the business.
+Changes have also triggered a knock-on effect throughout the rest of the business.
 Indeed, some might say it’s been one of the biggest steps in the evolution of this world-famous brand and a change that is already paying dividends.

-Today, the differences can be seen throughout the new look, re-worked yard, inside and out.
+Today, the differences can be seen throughout the new look, and re-worked yard, inside and out.
 And yet the new process involves more than just an infrastructure upgrade.

 Moulding the hulls and decks starts before any material has been handled, with a detailed assessment of the design and engineering and all relevant drawings submitted to a dedicated Lloyd’s Register structural engineer who reviews them to ensure the design conforms to the Lloyd’s standard.
 The drawings are then reviewed internally by the Oyster structural engineer who helps to create the production drawings.